Seven Romanian Castles and Palaces You Shouldn’t Miss

 There’s so much history in Romania that you could easily plan a full vacation only with visiting castles and palaces from all around the country.
 To make things easier for you, we’ve prepared a hand-picked guide of some of the most interesting Romanian castles and palaces.
 Be sure to include at least one or two in your next tour of Romania.

-A smaller castle, Pelisor, was used as the residence of King Ferdinand and Queen Maria.
-Opened as a museum from 1953 to 1975, after the communists nationalized all private properties, Peles functioned again as a museum after 1990.
+A smaller castle on the same property, Pelisor, was used as the residence of King Ferdinand and Queen Maria.
+Opened as a museum from 1953 to 1975, after the communists nationalized all private properties, Peles Castle functioned again as a museum after 1990.
 More than 7.6 million tourists visited the castle since then, making it the most popular museum in the country.

 Location: Sinaia, Prahova County